germany insider facts

 • You can only visit the interior of the castle on a guided tour, operated by castle staff.
 Tickets are only available at the ticket centre in Hohenschwangau or online on their website for a small reservation fee..

-When you buy tickets in the ticket centre in Hohenschwangau, they are only valid for this day.
-The ticket shows the time and tour number, so be there in time and don't miss your tour.
-Be aware that there might be long queues on the ticket counter.
+Whether you buy tickets in the ticket centre in Hohenschwangau, or online, they are only valid for the tour stated on the ticket.
+The ticket shows the exact time and tour number, so be there in time and don't miss your tour.
+Be aware that there might be long queues on the ticket counter to collect the ticket.

 Online reservations have to be made until 3 pm the day before your visit at the latest.
 You can enter a desired entrance time when you book.
 There is a separate counter at the ticket centre in Hohenschwangau to collect reserved tickets.